dapr/docs-zh/content/zh-hans/reference/api/pubsub_api.md

 ### Headers

 The `Content-Type` header tells Dapr which content type your data adheres to when constructing a CloudEvent envelope.
 The value of the `Content-Type` header populates the `datacontenttype` field in the CloudEvent.
 Unless specified, Dapr assumes `text/plain`.
 If your content type is JSON, use a `Content-Type` header with the value of `application/json`.
+The value of the `Content-Type` header populates the `datacontenttype` field in the CloudEvent.
+Unless specified, Dapr assumes `text/plain`.
+If your content type is JSON, use a `Content-Type` header with the value of `application/json`.

 If you want to send your own custom CloundEvent, use the `application/cloudevents+json` value for the `Content-Type` header.

 #### Metadata

 Metadata can be sent via query parameters in the request's URL.
 It must be prefixed with `metadata.` as shown below.
+It must be prefixed with `metadata.` as shown below.

 | Parameter             | 描述                                                                                                     |
 | --------------------- | ------------------------------------------------------------------------------------------------------ |